hippware/wocky/README.md

     $ git submodule init
     $ git submodule update

+Then, the rebar3 package index needs to be initialized by typing:

+    $ ./rebar3 update

+This tells rebar3 how to fetch rebar3 plugins.
+It only needs to be done once.

 To build, once the repository is checked out type

     $ ./rebar3 release